Pocket Git Guide

 The commit message

-git log of commit messages should give an idea how the project has evolved over time.
+git log of commit messages should give an idea of how the project has evolved.
 Each message explains what has been accomplished or changed with the commit.
 The message should describe a whole idea of completed work [Westby 2014].
 Don´t describe how the change was accomplished - that´s in the code.

 A properly formed commit subject line should complete the following sentence:

 <your commit subject line>